9ayman/Previous-Names/README.md

 This is a simple Discord bot that tracks the previous usernames of users in your server.
 Whenever a user changes their nickname, the bot will automatically save their previous nickname along with the timestamp of the change.
 You can then use a command to retrieve the list of previous nicknames for a particular user.

+## Features

+- Tracks the previous usernames of users in a Discord server
+- Saves the old usernames in a database (QuickDB)
+- Displays the old usernames in a paginated embed when requested by a user
+- Provides a button interface to navigate between pages of old usernames
+- Can clear old usernames for a user
+- Configurable with a JSON file (config.json)
+- Built using Node.js and the devland.js and QuickDB libraries

 ## Installation

 1. Clone or download this repository.